Intrenion/Milcraft/doctrine/on-tactics.md

 ## Practice 8: Break resistance through concentrated shock

 **Problem**
-An enemy can continue fighting while its confidence remains intact.
+An enemy can continue fighting as long as its confidence remains intact.

 **Action**
 Combine sudden force with rapid movement at the decisive moment.